tobiasfrck/favorites_filter/README.md

 # favorites_filter

-You can easily filter your favorites on Vinted by size, availability and search term and sort by price with this firefox addon.
-This is the chrome version that is working but not published yet.
+You can easily filter your favorites on Vinted by size, availability and search term and sort by price with this chrome addon.

 ## Requirements

-- Firefox or Chrome
+- Chrome

 ## Features